19 Surprising Facts About Chinese Food You Never Knew

 #1 Chinese Food Consists of Eight Distinct Regional Cuisines

-Chinese food isn't a single type of cuisine, it's an umbrella term used to describe a series of regional culinary cuisines.
-Each with its own distinct cooking style and traditions.
+Chinese food isn't a single type of cuisine, it's an umbrella term that describes a series of regional culinary cuisines.
+Each has its own distinct cooking style and traditions.
 In fact, China boasts a staggering eight different culinary traditions.
 This includes the most well-known Sichuan and Cantonese, as well as Hunan, Shandong, Jiangsu, Anhui, Zhejiang, and Fujian.

 #2 Staples Used in Chinese Cooking Vary by Region